ciyfhx/CiyConnect/README.md

 publisher.subscribe(stringTransformProcessor);

 ```
-We will be using the Flow API to create our decoding process,
+We will be using the Flow API to create our decoding process.
-TransformProcessor is used to translate the item that the publisher push, into another type
+TransformProcessor is used to translate the item that the publisher push, into another type.

 ```java
 public static TransformProcessor<PacketEvent, String> ToStringProcessor = new TransformProcessor<PacketEvent, String>(p -> new String(p.getPacket().getData().array()));